urbit/urbit/WALLET.scratch.md

   - set a Behn for 30s, put in timeouts

 * on response from server
-  - check whether idx in `scanning`--ignore if not (old response)
-  - insert the address into the wallet **if it's used**
+  - insert the address into the wallet
-  - if used, update `has-used` for this xpub to be true
-  - delete idx from `scanning` jug
-  - check whether scanning is now empty.
-If it is, check whether has-used is true

 * on error